isomerpages/moe-tanjongkatongsec/pages/Principal’s Honours List.md

 **Einstein Plus Programme**

-The programme is for our Secondary Two and Three Principal’s Honours List students.
-The focus of the programme is developing TK graduates who are passionate in the Science, Mathematics and Design and Technology domains.
+<p style="text-align: justify;">The programme is for our Secondary Two and Three Principal’s Honours List students.
+The focus of the programme is developing TK graduates who are passionate in the Science, Mathematics and Design and Technology domains.</p>

-Students will embark on research projects to come up with innovative solutions to meet the needs of the end user.
-This will give them an edge in the maker culture of the 21st Century and equip them with the necessary digital literacy to allow them to stay ahead of the changes that take place.
+<p style="text-align: justify;">Students will embark on research projects to come up with innovative solutions to meet the needs of the end user.
+This will give them an edge in the maker culture of the 21st Century and equip them with the necessary digital literacy to allow them to stay ahead of the changes that take place.</p>

 **Example of Einstein + Project**

 [![Stem](https://tanjongkatongsec.moe.edu.sg/wp-content/uploads/2021/02/STEM-1024x679.png)](https://tanjongkatongsec.moe.edu.sg/wp-content/uploads/2021/02/STEM.png)**Sec 4 PHL Students**

-Sec 4 PHL students will attend training sessions to hone their skills for the various assessments during their university and scholarship applications.
-These include workshops for personal statement writing, resume and interviews and oracy skills.
+<p style="text-align: justify;">Sec 4 PHL students will attend training sessions to hone their skills for the various assessments during their university and scholarship applications.
+These include workshops for personal statement writing, resume and interviews and oracy skills.</p>

 **Recognition for PHL Students**